MikeDominic92/Predictive-Threat-Intelligence-Platform-for-Cloud-Vulnerabilities/README.md

    - Trains a RandomForest classifier to predict threat risk levels
    - Saves the trained model and preprocessor to Google Cloud Storage
    - Makes predictions on new threat indicators

+4. **Risk Prediction API:** I've added an API layer that exposes the ML model through HTTP requests.
+This feels like a critical component for a real-world tool - being able to integrate threat predictions with other security systems.
+The API is built to deploy as a Cloud Function but can run locally for testing too.

 I was especially excited to complete the ML component as it's the heart of what makes this platform predictive rather than just reactive.